Code of conduct

 so we can take a look as soon as a moderator is available.
 Those of you who report spammers are heroes.

 If your comment broke any of our community commenting rules, it may have been deleted or replaced by the moderators.
 You may also have been a perfectly innocent bystander swept up in deletions of other chains of posts that broke our rules.
-Your post may also have been incorrectly flagged as a bot (it happens if you post a lot of links, we’ve noticed).
+Your post may also have been incorrectly flagged as a bot.
 Please don’t post about comment moderation in the comments; if you think your post was auto-flagged as spam, drop us a note instead

 Frequently asked questions